 Students at any grade level can take the Air Force Junior ROTC class (9-12.)
-Sophomores, Juniors, and Seniors have the option to take the first year Air Force Junior ROTC class or sign up for their grade level appropriate class with the approval of the AFJROTC instructors.
+All new AFJROTC cadets will take Aerospace Science I regardless of their grade level, unless the AFJROTC Instructors approve the student to start at a higher level.